Relrin/aiorest-ws/docs/source/index.rst

 - Authentication (using JSON Web Token)
 - Customizing behaviour of your application through settings file
 - Compressing messages for minimize of transmitted traffic (if your browser support)
+- Model serializing for Django and SQLAlchemy ORM
 - SSL support

 Library installation